slight flexion (in the standing pose of a figure)

 crossed legs

-Lotus pose: a seated pose of ease with the legs crossed and feet resting on the thighs with the soles turned up; alternativly, the lotus shaped seat or pedestal (also padma-pitham)
+Lotus pose: a seated pose of ease with the legs crossed and feet resting on the thighs with the soles turned up; alternativly, the lotus shaped seat or pedestal and is generally used for worship (also padma-pitham)

 legs bound in a strap for so they stay easily kept in a yogic meditation pose (cf. yoga-patta)